-By combining the Gaussian monoids and log-links, one obtain LGP-monoids (Proposition 13.6) by using the compatibility of the cyclotomic rigidity of mono-theta environments with the profinite topology, and the isomorphism class compatibility of mono-theta environments.
-By using the constant multiple rigidity of mono-theta environments, one obtains the crucial canonical splittings of theta monoids and LGPmonoids (Proposition 11.7, Proposition 13.6).
-By combining the log-links, the log-shells (Section 5), and the Kummer isomorphisms from Frobenius-like objects to étale-like objects, one obtains the log-Kummer correspondence for theta values and NF's (Proposition 13.7 and Proposition 13.11).
-The canonical splittings give us the non-interference properties of log-Kummer correspondence for the value group portion, and the fact $F{\mathrm{mod}}^{\times} \cap \prod{v < \infty} O_v = \mu(F{\mathrm{mod}}^{\times})$ give us the non-interference properties of $\log$ -Kummer correspondence for the NF-portion (cf. the table before Corollary 13.13).
-The cyclotomic rigidity of mono-theta environments and the cyclotomic rigidity via $\mathbb{Q}{>0} \cap \widehat{\mathbb{Z}}^{\times} = \{1\}$ also give us the compatibility of $\log$ -Kummer correspondence with $\Theta$ -link in the value group portion and in the NF-portion respectively (cf. the table before Corollary 13.13).
-After forgetting arithmetically holomorphic structures and going to the underlying mono-analytic structures, and admitting three kinds of mild indeterminacies, the noninterefence properties of log-Kummer correspondences make the final algorithm multiradial (Theorem 13.12).
-We use the unit portion of the final algorithm for the monoanalytic containers (log-shells), the value group portion for constructing $\Theta$ -pilot objects (Definition 13.9), and the NF-portion for converting $\boxtimes$ -line bundles to $\boxplus$ -line bundles vice versa (cf. Section 9.3).
-One cannot transport the labels (which depends on arithmetically holomorphic structure) from one side of a theta link to another side of theta link; however, by using processions, one can reduce the indeterminacy arising from forgetting the labels (cf. Remark 13.1.1).
-The multiradiality of the final algorithm with the compability with $\Theta$ -link of $\log$ -Kummer correspondence (and the compatibility of the reconstructed log-volumes (Section 5) with log-links) gives us a upper bound of height function.
-The fact that the coefficient of the upper bound is given by $(1+\epsilon)$ comes from the calculation observed in Hodge-Arakelov theory (Remark 1.15.3).
+By combining the Gaussian monoids and log-links, we obtain LGP-monoids (Proposition 13.6), by using the compatibility of the cyclotomic rigidity of mono-theta environments with the profinite topology, and the isomorphism class compatibility of mono-theta environments.
+By using the constant multiple rigidity of mono-theta environments, we obtain the crucial canonical splittings of theta monoids and LGP-monoids (Proposition 11.7, Proposition 13.6).
+By combining the log-links, the log-shells (Section 5), and the Kummer isomorphisms from Frobeniuslike objects to étale-like objects, we obtain the log-Kummer correspondence for theta values and NF's (Proposition 13.7 and Proposition 13.11).
+The canonical splittings give us the noninterference properties of log-Kummer correspondence for the value group portion, and the fact $F{\text{mod}}^{\times} \cap \prod{v \leq \infty} O_v = \mu(F{\text{mod}}^{\times})$ give us the non-interference properties of \log -Kummer correspondence for the NF-portion (cf. the table before Corollary 13.13).
+The cyclotomic rigidity of mono-theta environments and the cyclotomic rigidity via $\mathbb{Q}{>0} \cap \widehat{\mathbb{Z}}^{\times} = \{1\}$ also give us the compatibility of \log -Kummer correspondence with Θ -link in the value group portion and in the NF-portion respectively (cf. the table before Corollary 13.13).
+After forgetting arithmetically holomorphic structures and going to the underlying mono-analytic structures, and admitting three kinds of mild indeterminacies, the non-interefence properties of log-Kummer correspondences make the final algorithm multiradial (Theorem 13.12).
+We use the unit portion of the final algorithm for the mono-analytic containers (log-shells), the value group portion for constructing Θ -pilot objects (Definition 13.9), and the NF-portion for converting \boxtimes -line bundles to \boxplus -line bundles vice versa (cf. Section 9.3).
+We cannot transport the labels (which depends on arithmetically holomorphic structure) from one side of a theta link to another side of theta link, however, by using processions, we can reduce the indeterminacy arising from forgetting the labels (cf. Remark 13.1.1).
+The multiradiality of the final algorithm with the compability with Θ -link of \log -Kummer correspondence (and the compatibility of the reconstructed logvolumes (Section 5) with log-links) gives us a upper bound of height function.
+The fact that the coefficient of the upper bound is given by $(1 + \epsilon)$ comes from the calculation observed in Hodge-Arakelov theory (Remark 1.15.3).